George Nace (Neas) House: Hours of operation

 Tours of this historic residence are available on Saturdays between noon and 3:00 p.m. from April through October of each year; the home is closed during the winter months.
-The cost typically ranges between $10 to $15 per person.
+The cost typically ranges between $10 and $15 per person.

 The collections of the Yelland Library, which are also housed at Neas House, are available to the general public between 9:00 a.m. and noon on Fridays, or via appointment Mondays through Saturdays.